YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -[NO]E[XTEND]

 M activity between backups may automatically extend a database file.
 Therefore, the database file specified as the starting point for a RESTORE may require an extension before the RESTORE.
-If the database needs an extension and the command specifies -NOEXTEND, MUPIP displays a message and terminates.
+If the database needs an extension and the command specifies NOEXTEND, MUPIP displays a message and terminates.
 The message provides the sizes of the input and output database files and the number of blocks by which to extend the database.
 If the RESTORE specifies more than one incremental backup with a file list, the database file may require more than one extension.

 By default, RESTORE automatically extends the database file.